Eiko-Tokura/monad-effect/README.md

           app
 ```

-The exact set of modules (`PrometheusMan`, `LoggingModuleB`, ...) is project-specific, but the pattern is always:
+The exact set of modules (`PrometheusMan`, `LoggingModuleB`, ...) is either project-specific / reusable components you can build between projects, but the pattern is always:

 > build an `EffT` stack of modules, run your application logic there, then eliminate modules and errors with the provided runners.